-The selling shareholders identified in this prospectus are offering all of the 15,750,000 shares of Class A common stock to be sold in this offering.
+The selling shareholders identified in this prospectus are offering all of the 14,000,000 shares of Class A common stock to be sold in this offering.
 This is Copa Holdings, S.A.'s initial public offering, and no public market currently exists for its shares.
+Copa Holdings, S.A. anticipates that the initial public offering price of the Class A shares will be between \$15 and \$17 per share.

-The selling shareholders have granted the underwriters the right to purchase up to an additional 2,362,500 shares of Class A common stock to cover any overallotments.
+The selling shareholders have granted the underwriters the right to purchase up to an additional 2,100,000 shares of Class A common stock to cover any over-allotments.

-The Class A shares have been approved for listing on the New York Stock Exchange under the symbol "CPA."
+The Class A shares have been approved for listing on the New York Stock Exchange under the symbol "CPA," subject to official notice of issuance.